ei-roslyakov/dev-containers/24.04/README.md

-# 🐳 Ansible Dev Docker Image
+# 🐳 Ubuntu 24.04 Dev Docker Image

-A development container for running Ansible with AWS, SSH, Vault, and custom Python tools preconfigured.
+A development container for running 24.04 with AWS, SSH, Vault, and custom Python tools preconfigured.

 ---